Fentanyl Abuse today is one of the most polarizing topics regarding modern-day drug abuse.

 drugabuse.gov reports: In 2016, synthetic opioids (primarily illegal fentanyl) exceeded prescription opioids as the most common drugs involved in overdose deaths in the United States.
 In 2016, synthetic opioids were involved in nearly 50% (19,413) of opioid-related deaths, up from 14% (3,007) in 2010.

-How can this man-made opioid, go from a pharmaceutical pain reliever to a recreational drug, taking thousands of lives annually?
+How can this man-made opioid, go from a pharmaceutical pain reliever to a amusive drug, taking thousands of lives yearly?

 Fentanyl Properly Prescribed